Abstract

 Manufacturing Jobs

-Transformation of U.S. Manufacturing Industry
+Transformation of the U.S. Manufacturing Industry

-Manufacturing Sector Jobs during COVID-19
+Manufacturing Sector Jobs During COVID-19

 Conclusion